rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

 ## 2. Use Cases
 **1-  Unregistered User:**
-	Sara is a freshman as San Francisco State University living in her own for the first time she quickly realizes that she does not have all that she needs to create a comfortable living space for herself.
+	Sara is a freshman at San Francisco State University living in her own for the first time she quickly realizes that she does not have all that she needs to create a comfortable living space for herself.
 She hears about an amazing site for San Francisco State University students where she can buy all the furnishings and appliances needed to create an amazing and productive home.
 Upon visiting site she finds a series of categories including but not exclusive to home furnishings and appliances, finally a place where she can buy a toaster and a couch at an affordable price.
 As an unregistered user she will have the ability only to browse items.
 She will not be allowed to contact registered users, purchase or sell items  until she herself becomes a **registered user**.
 She will have the opportunity to become a  **registered user** when she tries to post an item for sale or contact a registered in order to make a purchase.
 Once at the registration page she will be asked to provide a valid SFSU email and fill out a **CAPTCHA**.
 She will then be asked to decide on a username and password that she will use for her login in information next time she arrives at the site.

 **2- Registered User:**
 	Dillon is a sophomore at San Francisco State University and a **registered user** of the site.
 He has found himself in need of somewhere to sit in his apartment.
 After logging into the site using his **SFSU email** and a password he finds the link to view the different **categories** of items for sale.
 Once on the **categories** page he finds the link to “ furniture” after clicking on  the furniture link he is brought to a page containing photos of all the furniture for sale by other SFSU students.
 He uses the information provided by the **seller** and the visual information form the photos to inspect each piece for quality as well as compatibility for his specific seating needs.
 After finding a chair that meets his needs he contacts the **seller** to arrange a meeting.
 He is in luck because the person he wants to buy a chair from lives very close to him and is available to meet later that afternoon.
 After meeting the seller and fulfilling the financial obligations that were arranged between he and the seller, brings his new ( new to him ) chair home and reflects on the ease of the transaction, the low cost of the item, and the politeness and promptness of the **seller**.
 With all this in mind he returns to the site and with ease he finds the link to rate the **seller** and gives her the highest **rating** available, improving her overall rating and making her day.